Kathy Kane: Publication history

 Kathy Kane is primarily associated with the Silver Age of Comic Books.
 In the aftermath of the attacks on comics in the early 1950s, the Batwoman was the first of several characters that would make up the 'Batman Family'.
 Since the family formula had proven very successful for the Superman franchise, editor Jack Schiff suggested to Batman co-creator, Bob Kane, that he create one for the Batman.
 A female was chosen first, to offset the charges made by Fredric Wertham that Batman and the original Robin, Dick Grayson, were homosexual.
 Kathy Kane and alter ego Batwoman first appeared in Detective Comics #233 (July 1956).
 In the character's debut issue, Batwoman is introduced as a female rival to the crimefighting prowess of Batman:

-"There's only one Batman!
+There's only one Batman!
 That's been said many times and has always been true, for no other man has ever rivaled Batman as a champion of the law, nor matched his superb acrobatic skill, his scientific keenness, his mastery of disguise and detective skill!
-But now, in one suspenseful surprise after another, Batman finds he has a great rival in the mysterious and glamorous girl...The Batwoman!"
+But now, in one suspenseful surprise after another, Batman finds he has a great rival in the mysterious and glamorous girl...The Batwoman!

 She was a costumed crime-fighter like Batman, yet in many ways not an exact counterpart.
 For example, the contents of her utility purse were actually weapons disguised as stereotypical feminine accoutrements such as lipstick, cosmetic compacts, charm bracelets, and hair nets.
 Batwoman appeared regularly in the pages of Batman and Detective Comics through the early 1960s.
 Although letters from fans indicated Batwoman had become popular with readers, editor Julius Schwartz considered the heroine, as well as other Batman-related characters, to be inappropriate for the new direction he planned to take the Batman universe.
 Following the revamp to Detective Comics in 1964, Batwoman was removed from the series.
-The 'new' Batgirl, Barbara Gordon, not only replaced Batwoman as Batman's female counterpart, she surpassed the original heroine in popularity.
+In 1967, a 'new' Batgirl, Barbara Gordon, was introduced, who not only replaced Batwoman as Batman's female counterpart, she surpassed the original heroine in popularity.
 Batgirl also proved to be more appropriate for her time period and the realistic approach DC Comics began taking with its characters.
 Unlike Batwoman, Gordon's Batgirl used a utility belt and various gadgets similar to Batman's, in addition to being a skilled martial artist and possessing a doctorate in her civilian identity.
 Despite requests from readers to revive Batwoman, DC's editorial staff initially declined to bring the character out of retirement, considering the fact that she was specifically created to be a love interest for Batman.